waal70/home-infra/README.md

 * Yes, these are also shameless plugs :)

 ## To use preseed:
-* Publish ./debian-preseed/ps.cfg on a webserver
+* Publish ./debian-preseed/preseed.cfg on a webserver
 * On the installer, go to the HELP option
-* At the boot: prompt, type: auto url=http://webserver/ps.cfg" there, replacing webserver with the address to your webserver that is hosting ps.cfg
+* At the boot: prompt, type: auto url=http://webserver/preseed.cfg" there, replacing webserver with the address to your webserver that is hosting ps.cfg
-* If your client has internet connectivity, you could even refer it to: https://raw.githubusercontent.com/waal70/home-infra/main/debian-preseed/ps.cfg
+* If your client has internet connectivity, you could even refer it to: https://raw.githubusercontent.com/waal70/home-infra/main/debian-preseed/preseed.cfg
-* Hint for myself: adpi0 has a ps.cfg at the root :)
+* Hint for myself: adpi0 has a preseed.cfg at the root :)

+## PXE-boot:
+* See ./debian-preseed/tftp-HOWTO.md

 ## To run the playbook: try this:
 ansible-playbook -i inventory/hosts playbook.yml -kK